 3. He’s cautious

-His pulling away after sex may be a way for him to seek clarity.
+When a man withdraws after sex, don’t feel sad. he may just be trying to process things.
 There’s a stereotype that men are less connected to their emotions than women and that women tend to be more so, but this is a generalization and not necessarily true.

 Maybe he’s not pulling away.
 Perhaps he just wants to take some space to think about the emotional connection and whether or not you’re the right fit for him, and he’s entitled to do so, just as you are.